About The Species

 Regulations are in place to minimize bycatch.

 - According to the latest assessment, shortfin squid is not subject to overfishing.
 There is currently not enough information to determine the population size, so it is unknown.
+Summary stock assessment information can be found on Stock SMART.

 - Female shortfin squid range from 7 to 12 inches in mantle length, while males are 7 to 10.6 inches in mantle length.